icco/basic/README.md

 ## Usage

-TODO: Write usage instructions here
+  * `natstrap new project_name` - creates a new project in a folder called project_name
+  * `natstrap launch` - launches a new GCE server

 ## Contributing

  1. Fork it
  2. Create your feature branch (`git checkout -b my-new-feature`)
  3. Commit your changes (`git commit -am 'Add some feature'`)
  4. Push to the branch (`git push origin my-new-feature`)
  5. Create new Pull Request